 Detection of event in SHM (i.e. structural damage) uses different approach from most of the existing monitoring applications of WSNs.
-To detect structural damage, the vibration characteristics of structures such as mode shapes[17] are first identified from measured vibration data and damage is then detected based on examining the changes of these vibration characteristics.
+To detect structural damage, the vibration characteristics of structures are first identified from measured vibration data and damage is then detected based on examining the changes of these vibration characteristics.
+An important property of SHM is that the accurate identification of vibration characteristics of a structure always requires data-level collaboration of multiple sensor nodes[26-27].

-For the decision fusion, one intrinsic assumption is that each sensor node, if not faulty, is able to give reliable local decision based on its own measurement data.
-This assumption is valid for many event and target detection applications since each sensor node makes its local decision by comparing the received energy, in terms of light, vibration, temperature, etc, emitted by events or targets to a threshold.
-On the contrary, in SHM, the accurate identification of vibration characteristics of a structure always requires measurements from multiple sensor nodes[26-27].
-Individual sensor node is not able to give reliable decision about the occurrence of damage using its own measurement, even the sensor itself is not faulty.
-The previous assumption of decision fusion scheme is not valid and it is no longer applicable for SHM.
+For the decision fusion in Fig. 1, faulty sensor nodes are detected in the process of event detection: if a sensor node gives different decision about the occurrence of event from others, it is regarded as faulty.
+This approach is valid for many event and target detection applications since each sensor node makes its local decision by comparing the received energy, in terms of light, vibration, temperature, etc, emitted by events or targets to a threshold.
+While in SHM, the occurrence of event (i.e. structural damage) cannot be reliably detected by individual sensor node, even the sensor itself is not faulty.
+Therefore, the decision fusion scheme is no longer applicable for SHM.

 This value fusion scheme in Fig. 3(a) is also not applicable to SHM.
 In the existing WSNs applications such as target tracking or event detection, sensed data from each node can be simple as a single or a few byte data.
-While in SHM, to capture damage-sensitive information contained in the measured vibration signals, sensors nodes need to sample at hundreds of Hz and the data length sampled from each sensor node is generally larger than one thousand.
+While in SHM, to capture damage-sensitive information contained in the measured vibration signals, sensors nodes need to sample at hundreds of Hz and the data length required from each sensor node is generally larger than one thousand.
 Exchanging the raw data among the sensor nodes is not applicable considering the possible communication cost, energy consumption in wireless sensor network.

-There is also some previous work in civil engineering community to detect sensors which give faulty readings and they can largely be divided into two categories.
-In the first category, the individual sensors can be self-monitoring.
-An example of this approach is the build-in sensor self-diagnostic system proposed in [29], which is similar to the approach adopted by Henry and Clarke in the SEVA programme [30].
-However, this approach needs extra expensive and substantial electronics and is not economical for large scale wireless sensor network.
-In the second approach, redundancy in the measured data of multiple sensor nodes is used.
+It also should be noted that the above value fusion and decision fusion are able to mask the effect of faulty sensor nodes.
+In other words, the event can still be correctly detected without isolating the faulty sensor nodes.
+However in SHM, damage detection always relies on the data-level collaboration of multiple sensor nodes which means that, the raw data from multiple sensor nodes are processed simultaneously, generally through various matrix computations such as eigen decomposition, singular value decomposition etc. This property of SHM algorithms imply that, once the measurements from faulty sensor nodes are involved, it is almost impossible to mask their effects.
+Consequently, it is necessary to first identify the faulty sensor nodes and then detect damage using data from the remaining sensor nodes.

+There is also some previous work in civil engineering community to detect sensors which give faulty readings.
 In [31], two approaches were proposed which based on the comparison between the subspace of response and the subspace generated by the lower modes of a structural model.
 In [32], the detection of sensor failures relies on an auto-associative neural network which is known to implement principle component analysis (PCA).
 Another procedure based on PCA was proposed in [33] which is able to perform detection, isolation and reconstruction of a faulty sensor.
 However, these approaches assume that the structure is healthy when implementing sensor fault detection.
-They are not able to discriminate between a sensor fault and structural damage and therefore.
+They are not able to discriminate between a sensor fault and structural damage.
 In addition, they are all centralized and need the raw measurement data from all the sensor nodes to be aggregated to a central unit.
-Using a neural network proposed in [32] caused substantial computational overhead in sensor nodes because a small embedded sensor node has limited computational power.
-Based on the discussion above, they are not suitable to be integrated in the framework of WSN-based SHM system.
+Implementing neural network method [32] in WSNs will also cause substantial computational overhead because wireless sensor nodes have limited computational power.
+Based on the discussion above, they are not suitable for a fault-tolerant WSN-based SHM system.